"What does it profit a man to gain the whole world and forfeit his soul?"

 Living with the Mercenary Shadow

 The Mercenary shadow emerges when resources feel scarce, when loyalty has been betrayed, when self-interest seems like the only rational choice.
-The mature Knight asks: "What am I serving with my skills?
+The Mature Knight asks: "What am I serving with my skills?
 What would honor require here?"